kamperh/kamperh.github.io/notes/writing.md

 Bibliography
 ------------
-Make sure that that the references in your bibliography are consistent:
+Make sure that the references in your bibliography are consistent:

 - I generally make sure that the referencing format for all conferences papers are exactly the same and that the format for all journal articles are the